SSSOC-CAN/fmt-api/README.md

-# Lightning Network Daemon API Documentation Site
+# Facility Management Tool API Documentation Site
-API Documentation for the Lightning Network Daemon, powered by [Slate](https://github.com/lord/slate)
+API Documentation for the FMT, powered by [Slate](https://github.com/lord/slate)

 ## Overview

-This repository contains functionality for programmatically pulling API information from `lncli -h` and `rpc.proto` on the lnd Github, using a Python script and Jinja2 template to output Slate markdown, which itself generates the fully rendered static site.
+This repository contains functionality for programmatically pulling API information from `fmtcli -h` and `*.proto` on the fmtd Github, using a Python script and Jinja2 template to output Slate markdown, which itself generates the fully rendered static site.